 Project Summary

-Current influenza vaccines fail to project against novel strains.
+Current influenza vaccines fail to protect against novel strains.
 The development of a universal influenza vaccine is hindered by a current lack of understanding of factors driving variation in the immune response to influenza.
 We will use longitudinal cohort data from multiple sources to explore how characteristics of vaccines interact with characteristics of the vaccine recipient in order to clarify potential drivers and mechanisms of the immune response to vaccination.
-Understanding such drivers will allow for precise evaluation and targeted development of universal vaccine candidates.
 We aim to explore how antigenic differences between the vaccine strain and historical strains (a surrogate for potential future strains) interact with the preexisting immune repertoire of the recipient, and how vaccine dose and prior vaccination history can modulate this relationship.
 In addition, we will propose metrics for the fair evaluation of vaccine candidates to a wide variety of historical strains, which can allow the selection of an optimal broadly reactive vaccine.
+Our analyses will allow for improved development and evaluation of universal vaccine candidates.

 Project Narrative